 At the height of the 1880 Christmas holiday season, Bohmann announced the official opening of his factory at 119 North Clark Street.
-15 Mandolins were not yet a part of his inventory judging by the advertisement; however, they were not far behind.
+Mandolins were not yet a part of his inventory judging by the advertisement; however, they were not far behind.
 Bohmann offered to repair the mandolins belonging to Curti's group when they returned from touring; he claimed they played "inferior" instruments.
-His music circular documented a "Who's

-Who" list of now famous touring mandolinists: Vincent Leon, Salvatore Fachutar, Luigi Ricca, Cesare Valisi, Domenico Tipaldi and others.
+His music circular documented a "Who's Who" list of now famous touring mandolinists: Vincent Leon, Salvatore Fachutar, Luigi Ricca, Cesare Valisi, Domenico Tipaldi and others.
 Their instruments were apparently in need of repair and restoration work.
 In his promotional brochure, Bohmann explained how "...
 [T]he violin players of Chicago" brought the mandolinists to his shop.
 Perhaps Mr. Seville, a builder of violins, was one who recommended they consult Bohmann's factory at 306 State Street.

-16 take a second tour, starting in 1882, to fuel even greater interest.
+Chicago buzzed with Abbey's La Estudiantina Española Fígaro at the McVickers Theater in May 1880 and later in August.
+That first tour was probably enough to spark the mandolin curiosity but it would take a second tour, starting in 1882, to fuel even greater interest.
 By then many mandolin groups had permeated musical circuits and the bandurria-based troupe had performed in dozens of important venues that attracted big crowds.
-18 The enthusiasm would turn into hysteria and an insatiable appetite for the mandolin.
+The enthusiasm would turn into hysteria and an insatiable appetite for the mandolin.
 The misleading description of the bandurria enticed many to investigate the mandolin and may have lured Seville to investigate.
 Those smitten with the bug abandoned their piano lessons and exchanged their violins (tuned exactly as a mandolin) for the Neapolitan bowlback.
-19 They imagined themselves on a gondola floating on a Venetian canal to strains of a barcarolle or plucking a pizzicato-style wild tarantella under a balcony in a back alley of Naples.
+They imagined themselves on a gondola floating on a Venetian canal to strains of a barcarolle or plucking a pizzicato-style wild tarantella under a balcony in a back alley of Naples.